Remuneration policy in Glunz & Jensen

 For the Group, there must be clear and well-known criteria for the efforts and results that can lead to step increases and lump sum payment.
 Any appointment must be justified by the responsible Director.

-The employees are covered by a pension scheme, either through Industriens Pension or through AP Pension, and thus pay part of the salary for a pension savings.
+The employees are covered by a pension scheme, either through Industriens Pension or through Velliv, and thus pay part of the salary for a pension savings.
 In addition, Glunz & Jensen pays contribution to the employees' pension scheme.

 The Group's employees have access to a number of staff benefits.
 Upon resignation, severance pay is paid in accordance with the Salaried Employees Act and the provisions of the agreement.